Criticality in the Bose-Hubbard model with three-body repulsion: Acknowledgements

-This research was supported by the (Polish) National Science Center Grants No. DEC-2011/01/D/ST2/02019 (T.S.) and DEC-2011/03/B/ST2/01903 (R.W.C.), EU STREP NAMEQUAM, IP AQUTE, ERC Grant QUAGATUA, AAII-Hubbard, and FP7-PEOPLE-2010-IIF ENGAGES 273524 (L.T.).
+This research was supported by (Polish) National Science Center Grants No. DEC-2012/04/A/ST2/00090 (T.S.), No. DEC-2011/03/B/ST2/01903 (R.W.C.), and No. DEC-2012/04/A/ST2/00088 (O.D.), John Templeton Foundation, the EU IP SIQS and AQUTE, the EU Grants EQuaM and QUIC, the European Research Council (ERC AdG OSYRIS and QUAGATUA), and the Spanish Ministry project FOQUS (FIS2013-46768) and the Generalitat de Catalunya project 2014 SGR 874, Grant No. FP7-PEOPLE-2010-IIF ENGAGES 273524 (L.T.).
 T.S. acknowledges support from the Foundation for Polish Science (KOLUMB Programme; KOL/7/2012).
-R.W.C. acknowledges support for a short-term visit to ICFO from a POKL grant at the AMU, and a Mobility Plus Fellowship from the Polish Ministry of Science and Higher Education.
+R.W.C. acknowledges support for a short-term visit to ICFO from a POKL grant at the AMU and a Mobility Plus Fellowship from the Polish Ministry of Science and Higher Education.